rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 Just because an AI is trained to imitate or predict doesn't mean it's guaranteed to be a purely deontological AI!

-For instance, consider an AI trained to imitate a another AI which is a competent consequentialist.
+For instance, consider an AI trained to imitate another AI which is a competent consequentialist.
 It seems quite plausible that this imitator would itself just become a consequentialist!